rotemgoren/tinyGPT/README.md

-tiny version of GPT train on small dataset
+tiny version of GPT from scrach. train on small dataset